-Invasion of Privacy–False Light
+Invasion of Privacy–False Light Explained

 The law provides everyone with some basic rights to privacy.
 Privacy is the general right to be left alone and free from unwanted publicity.
 Unreasonable invasion of one’s privacy causes harm.

 In most states, the rights under these lawsuits are personal.
 Most end when a person dies, and they do not apply to corporations and other legal entities.

 This article discusses the invasion of privacy lawsuit known as false light.

-Most states recognize a lawsuit for false light, which is unreasonably attributing to a person objectionable views that the person does not have.
-The classic example of appropriation is someone circulating a bad writing and falsely claiming that it was written by you.
+Most states recognize a lawsuit for false light, which is unreasonably attributing to a person's objectionable views that the person does not have.
+The classic example of appropriation is someone circulating bad writing and falsely claiming that it was written by you.

-The Elements of False Light
+What Are the Elements of False Light?

 As required by the United States Supreme Court in the case Time, Inc. v.
 Hill, a plaintiff who is a public official or public figure must also prove that the defendant acted with actual malice (i.e., a known or reckless disregard of the truth).
 Special damages and punitive damages, if any, must also be proven.